How to Start a Repo Business in 2026: Licensing, Costs & Clients

 Streamline your daily operations

 Do not use spreadsheets to manage assignments.
 Lenders expect you to use industry software like RDN (Recovery Database Network), iRepo, or Clearplan.
-These platforms are how you will receive and update jobs, so an account is non-negotiable.
+These platforms are how you receive and update jobs, so an account is non-negotiable.

 Here are 4 immediate steps to take: